artefactual/atom-docs/dev-manual/env/compose.rst

    # Execute a command in the running container atom: purge database
    docker-compose exec atom php symfony tools:purge --demo

-   # Execute another command: build stylesheets
-   docker-compose exec atom make -C plugins/arDominionPlugin

 ..
 TIP::

-   While you wait, take the opportunity to check out our `Dockerfile <https://github.com/artefactual/atom/blob/stable/2.4.x/docker/Dockerfile>`__, which describes the steps that are taken to build the AtoM image.
-It is based on Alpine Linux (only 2 MB) + PHP7 and the rest of dependencies.
-In addition, our `docker-compose.dev.yml <https://github.com/artefactual/atom/blob/stable/2.4.x/docker/docker-compose.dev.yml>`__ file shows how AtoM is orchestrated together with its service dependencies.
+   While you wait, take the opportunity to check out our `Dockerfile <https://github.com/artefactual/atom/blob/stable/2.5.x/Dockerfile>`__, which describes the steps that are taken to build the AtoM image.
+It is based on Alpine Linux + PHP 7.2 and the rest of dependencies.
+In addition, our `docker-compose.dev.yml <https://github.com/artefactual/atom/blob/stable/2.5.x/docker/docker-compose.dev.yml>`__ file shows how AtoM is orchestrated together with its service dependencies.
    It is an environment meant to be used by developers.

 That's it!
-You have started the containers and put them in the background, populated the database and compile the CSS stylesheet of the Dominion plugin.
+You have started the containers and put them in the background, populated the database and initiated the Elasticsearch index.
 You can start developing right away.
 Changes made in the source code will take effect immediately.

 Due to a bug that has not been solved yet, the AtoM worker needs to be restarted after the database is populated for the first time: